 How do credit scores work?

 There are two major credit scores, FICO and VantageScore.
 And there are five factors that make up how these scores are calculated.
-However, what affects your credit score is not always valued equally.
+Some factors have greater weight than others.

 Here’s the breakdown of the FICO score, as seen in MyFico: